 The first appointment will be a New Patient Exam, at which the doctor will take x-rays and diagnose any needed treatment.
 A second appointment will then be scheduled to begin your treatment plan.
 Typically our dentist will do extractions first, with future appointments for cleanings and finally filling cavities.
 Care that is beyond the scope of our clinic may be referred to an outside provider.

 Emergency appointments can be scheduled promptly.
 However, during these appointments the dentist will only focus on the area of severe pain.

 The center accepts Medicaid, private insurance, and self-pay patients.

-Prior to scheduling an appointment, you will need to provide a completed Sliding Fee Scale Application Form.
-Patients that do not have any insurance will be charged on a sliding fee scale based on their income.
+Prior to scheduling an appointment, you will need to bring in a completed New Patient Packet - Dental (available at bottom of the page); Patients that do not have any insurance will be charged on a sliding fee scale based on their income.
 When you come to your appointment, bring your insurance/Medicaid/Medicare information and/or your copayment (amount varies).

 Preventative care and treatment are also administered via one of the many mobile clinics.
 Oral health is promoted by making free dental supplies, such as toothbrushes and paste, available to those in need.
 Additionally, the SmileHealthy Education Advocate works with schools and other outlets in the community in order to increase oral health knowledge.

 The SmileHealthy programs and Dental Center works in collaboration with Parkland College's Dental Hygiene Program.
 Collaboration includes student clinical community rotations, supporting curriculum like community health, and special clinical events like Day of Healthy Smiles and Give Kids a Smile with the Illini District Dental Society.